-7. Trending Changes for Sales, Reserves and Landbanks.
+Trending Changes for Sales, Reserves and Landbanks.

-- 7.1.
+- 5.11.
 Existing aggregate quarries and other facilities in Bournemouth, Dorset and Poole are set out in Appendix 1, with operational quarries shown in Figure 1.
-The overall level of reserves at 31st December 2021 is shown in Table 3 below. - 7.2.
-Table 3 indicates the trending changes for sales and reserves for sand and gravel and crushed rock over the past 4 years. - Poole Formation sales rose through to 2020, with a fall in 2021, while reserves showed continued decline.
-The Poole Formation landbank remained above 7 years at the end of 2021, but is likely to be under 7 years at the present time. - River Terrace sales continued to fall, as did reserves.
-The landbank remains significantly above 7 years - The combined River Terrace and Poole Formation landbank has fallen - The crushed rock reserves, most of which are on Portland, are estimated and remain well in excess of the 10 year requirement.
+The overall level of reserves and the landbank at 31st December 2022 are shown in Table 3 below. - 5.12.
+Table 3 indicates the trending changes for sales and reserves for sand and gravel and crushed rock over the past 4 years. - Poole Formation continued falling in 2022, while reserves also continued to decline.
+The Poole Formation landbank was below 7 years at the end of 2022. - River Terrace sales increased in 2022, though reserves continued to fall.
+The landbank remains significantly above 7 years - The combined River Terrace and Poole Formation landbank, and reserves, continued to decline in 2022.

+• The crushed rock reserves, most of which are on Portland, are estimated and remain well in excess of the 10 year requirement.